Photo by ctblogger

 I walked into the office (at the time, I worked for a book publishing company) and everywhere I looked, I saw complete chaos.
 The internet completely shut down (the WTC was a major internet hub for communications), people were on their cell phones trying to get in touch with friends and loved ones who worked in the city.
 There was no way to get any information except for the radio (we had no TVs in the building) so people resorted to running outside and getting their news reports from car radios.

 I remember the horrible feeling of emptiness, a dark feeling you get when someone close to you passes away.
-Everywhere I looked, I only saw people with blank expressions on their faces as many of my co-workers (if not all) knew someone who was working in that section of Manhattan.
+Throughout the office, fellow colleagues walked around in a state of disbelief as many of my co-workers (if not all) knew someone who worked in that section of Manhattan.

-As the day progressed, the day was full of various false alarms (which we didn't know at the time were false alarms) and I remember thinking “the hell with this crap”, packing up my things, and leaving work.
-There was no need to be at the job...most of the publishing industry is located in the section of New York City...a section of the city that's now a cloud of dust.
+As the day progressed, I we were bombarded with so many false reports and rumors that I recall thinking “the hell with this crap”, packing up my things, and leaving work.
+There was no need to be at the job since most of the publishing industry is located in the lower section of New York City...a section of the city that's now a cloud of dust.

 I couldn't get any work done...no one could get anything done on that day.
-My thoughts were on my friend (who I still didn't know was alive, lost, or dead) his family, and all those people who lost their lives in an instant.
+My thoughts were on my friend as I still didn't know if he was alive, lost, or dead.
 Driving around town, you could see that everyone had the same look of shock and disbelief on their faces.
 It was like, how could such a beautiful day turn into a nightmare?

-I pulled over to the first bar I could find (knowing that they two things I needed: a television and beer), and it was there for the first time that I witness with my eyes what I only heard on the radio and it made the situation even worse.
-The only bright spot of that day was the phone call I received telling me that my friend didn't have to work in the city on that day but he lost a lot of colleagues who never made it out of the building.
+I pulled over to the first bar I could find (a bar had two things I needed: a television and beer), and it was there for the first time that I witness with my eyes what I only heard on the radio and it made the situation even worse.
+The only bright spot of that day was the phone call I received telling me that my friend didn't have to work in the city on that day but he lost a lot of friends who never made it out of the building.

 That was a brief look at what I remember the most from that day and to be honest, I don't even know why I'm writing this for.